 Today Mr. McNally uses his expertise to advise restauranteurs, large property owners, and institutions helping them to successfully grow and manage their operations.
 Mr. McNally is also a business mentor for SCORE and a member of the board of directors for the California Restaurant Association, Los Angeles Chapter.

 As the Founder of FoodPower, Phyllis Ann Marshall offers clients more than 40 years of experience as a culinary expert, business owner, restaurant consultant and coach in the restaurant industry.
 Her expertise comes from owning and running restaurants of all sizes, themes and locations coast to coast.
 As Phyllis Ann says: “You don’t fully understand the restaurant industry until you’ve carried the keys.”

-A graduate of Cornell University, Phyllis Ann has studied in culinary schools, and cooked in kitchens around the world.
-She considers her work alongside Julia Child one of the most influential stages of her life.
+A graduate of Cornell University, Phyllis Ann studied in culinary schools, and cooked in kitchens around the world.
+She considered her work alongside Julia Child one of the most influential stages of her life.

 Phyllis Ann was a member of L’Ecole des Trois Gourmandes, founded her own culinary academy in San Marino, California, and later co-founded and operated the award-winning Mr. Stox Restaurant in Anaheim, California.
 She also was the founder of the Restaurant Management Certificate Program at the University of California, Irvine, and lectured extensively.
 Phyllis Ann strove to ensure that talented chefs and restaurateurs flourish, and gain the appreciation of their guests.